abatomunkuev/fragments/README.md

 - 10 Nov 2022 - Modified POST /fragments route, added support for any text/\* format (text/html, text/markdown) and application/json.
 Modified and added unit-tests.
 Modified formats method that returns list of supported format to convert the Fragment.
 - 10 Nov 2022 - Added GET /fragments/:id/info route with unit-tests.
 GET /fragments/:id/info returns the Fragment's metadata for the given id
 - 12 Nov 2022 - Added GET /fragments/:id.ext support with unit-tests.
 GET /fragments/:id.ext returns the Fragment's data converted to a supported type
+- 20 Nov 2022 - Added integration tests using a tool Hurl.
+- 20 Nov 2022 - Added docker-compose to create complex testing environments, and use it to mock AWS services in local development.
+Offline solutions used: [LocalStack](https://localstack.cloud/), [DynamoDB Local](https://hub.docker.com/r/amazon/dynamodb-local)